MatteoWebDeveloper/googlemap-automate-map-creation/README.md

 #### Setup

-You need need node and npm version specified in [package.json](./package.json) or use `nvm`
+You need Node and Npm version specified in [package.json](./package.json) or use `nvm`
 ```
 nvm use
 ```

-Install depedencies
+Install dependencies
 ```
 npm i
 ```